gabpie2/recommender-systems-project-1/README.md

-Tuning
+### Tuning

 Recommender  wast  tuned  using  three  algorithms.
-SVR method was not executed  beacuse  itwas not efficient.
+SVR method was not executed  beacuse  it was not efficient.